tirthajyoti/Machine-Learning-with-Python/README.md

 ### Clustering
 * _K_-means clustering
+* Affinity propagation (showing its time complexity and the effect of damping factor)

 ### Deep Learning/Neural Network
 * Demo notebook to illustrate the superiority of deep neural network for complex nonlinear function approximation task.